Outer Hebrides Photo Tour Scotland – Vatersay, Barra and the Uists. 16th – 22nd September – confirmed.

 The Highland’s reliably fickle weather can be a feature of Scotland and her dramatic and romantic landscapes.
 Conditions can be glorious at times but it’s not unusual to turn cool and rainy at any time of year.
 This can and often does add to the dramatic nature of light and land.
 It’s important that you have adequate and good quality outdoor clothing (waterproof jackets and over trousers) including good waterproof hiking boots that are properly waterproof.

-Locations and fitness.
+Locations other info and fitness.

 Not all locations will be by the roadside, some locations are easy to reach, some require a little effort, walking sometimes on muddy and boggy surfaces.
 This can involve short hill walks, walks across rocky, uneven terrain and slippy surfaces.
 Walking times can be up to one hour – one way, however participation is optional at every location.